 If you’ve connected with something I’ve written, leave a comment on a post or drop me a line.
 I’d love to hear from you :)

 I’m a writer and communications professional with postgraduate degrees in bioethics and public health.
-I currently work in digital media and regularly write articles and creative nonfiction for websites and magazines, as well as dabbling in playwriting, live storytelling and other creative forms.
+I regularly write articles and creative nonfiction for websites and magazines, as well as dabbling in playwriting, live storytelling and other creative forms.

 Read more at my official website